Stroke Podcast Episode 30 – Donna Bouten is a carer for her partner and recently experienced a blood clot stroke that she is recovering well from.

-Well, good day everybody and welcome to another episode of Recovery After Stroke podcast.
+Well, good day everybody and welcome to another episode of the Recovery After Stroke podcast.
 My guest today is Donna Bouten.
 Donna Bouten is a carer for her partner and recently experienced a blood clot stroke that she’s recovering well from.
 Donna contacted me after she came across a Facebook post that I did some time ago on neuroplasticity.
 And it was an episode that I recorded with Dr. Michael Merzenich the father of neuroplasticity.

 She found the interview very compelling and decided to get in touch with me through chat in the hope of connecting with more people that have been through some similar to herself.
 I asked Donna to be part of the program because I know from firsthand experience of talking about the stroke that has happened to us can be very therapeutic and can help others going through something similar.
-If you or someone you care about has experienced a stroke, and has started their recovery, you’ll know what a scary time you could be.
+If you or someone you care about has experienced a stroke and has started their recovery, you’ll know what a scary time you could be.

 There are all these questions going through your mind, like, how long will it take to recover?
 We like actually recover?
 What things should I avoid in case I make it worse?
-My doctors and therapists will always helpful in explaining things but obviously I’ve never had a stroke before.
+My doctors and therapists will always be helpful in explaining things but obviously, I’ve never had a stroke before.
 I didn’t know what questions to ask.
 And so I worried a lot and missed out on doing things that could have sped up my recovery.